 - Beauty items that you’ve already opened.

 13. Returning items from The Runway gets a little tricky.

 The Runway is a section of select T.J.Maxx stores that offers discounted designer items.
 Not every store has one, though, and if you buy an item from The Runway, you can’t return it to a different store without that section.

 Why?
 Associates can’t look up the current price or restock The Runway items if that section doesn’t exist at their store.
 They’ll send you back to where you bought the item or to another store with The Runway in it.

-14. You can’t make a T.J.Maxx return at Marshalls.
+16. You can’t make T.J.Maxx returns at Marshalls.

 Marshalls won’t accept your T.J.Maxx return even though they are sister companies.
-You’ll have to get yourself to an actual T.J.Maxx to make a free return.
+You’ll have to get yourself to an actual T.J.Maxx to make your return.

 What did I miss?
 Share your secrets for navigating the T.J.Maxx return policy in the comments!